-Practicum/Internship Experience.
-Students in the Ph.D.
-Clinical Psychology program are required to complete three years of practicum: Internal Practicum (PSYC 781), External Practicum (PSYC 782), and Pre-Internship (PSYC 798), with each beginning in summer quarter of years 3, 4, and 5 of the program (see Degree Compliance Report and Recommended Course Sequence).
-Students must also complete their Internship (PSYC 799) during their final year in the program.
+Program Entry Prior to Fall 2023.
+Students who entered the Ph.D.
+Clinical Psychology program prior to Fall of 2023 are required to complete three years of practicum in sequence: Internal Practicum (PSYC 781), External Practicum (PSYC 782), and Pre-Internship (PSYC 798), with each beginning in summer quarter of years 3, 4, and 5 of the program (see Degree Compliance Report and Recommended Course Sequence).